-Jason Karn, Total HIPAA Chief Compliance Officer, spoke with Greg Manson, Direct of Audit and Compliance at Carolinas IT, about the process of hiring a Managed Service Provider (MSP).
+Jason Karn, Total HIPAA Chief Compliance Officer, spoke with Greg Manson, Direct of Security, Audit, and Compliance at Carolinas IT, about the process of hiring a Managed Service Provider (MSP).
 In their discussion, Greg provides a list of questions companies should ask before hiring a managed service provider.
 Listen to this episode of our podcast HIPAA Talk here or on your mobile device via Apple Podcasts.
 Or, read our summary below.
 We break down what a Managed Service Provider is and give details about why your company could benefit from hiring one.

 What is a Managed Service Provider?